khulnasoft/kexample/nodejs-api/README.md

 - `GET /{id}`: Get a single blog post.

-To illustrate how Kengine works, this app makes a few external calls:
+To illustrate how Baselime works, this app makes a few external calls:

 - to `DyanmoDB` to save and retrieve blog posts.
 - to `https://jsonplaceholder.typicode.com` to add illustration images to blog posts.